Our Daily Itinerary

-After the conclusion of our city tour, we celebrate Mass at St. Mary’s Pro-Cathedral (also click here).
+After the conclusion of our city tour, we celebrate Mass at 3:00 PM in St. Mary’s Pro-Cathedral (also click here).
 Then we take some time for lunch on our own.
 We continue on with a guided tour to the famous Guinness Storehouse, a spectacular attraction, designed to woo you with the wonders of the “dark stuff.”
 The star attraction is undoubtedly the top-floor Gravity Bar with 360-degree floor-to-ceiling glass walls that offer a nonpareil view out over the city while you sip your free pint.
 Dinner this evening is at our hotel.
 (B, D)

 TUE, SEPT 12, DAY 9: DUBLIN: EXCURSION TO KILDARE & THE IRISH NATIONAL STUD FARM:

 (Sunrise is 6:53 AM.
 Today is the feast of St. Ailbe [Elvis].
 He was born sometime in the 400s and died in 528.
 He may have been a Christian before the arrival of Patrick, but was probably ordained by him.
 Founded the monastery and diocese of Emly.)